Math Department

 • UC/CSU Area: Math (c)

 This course is designed for students who are interested in pursuing STEM fields in college.
 This course is an enhanced course and not an honors course and will cover topics above the Integrated Math 3 course, including vectors, complex numbers and advanced trigonometric function analysis.
 The following units will be covered in Integrated Math 3 STEM: Statistics (Random Processes), Circles and Conics, Trigonometric Functions, Vectors, Exponential Functions, Functions Capstone, Rational and Polynomial Expressions.
-This course will complete the 3 year Integrated Math series and includes the remaining High School Common Core Math Standards and a variety of the "plus" standards that are not covered in Integrated Math 1 and Integrated Math 2.
+This course will complete the 3-year Integrated Math series and includes the remaining High School Common Core Math Standards and a variety of the "plus" standards that are not covered in Integrated Math 1 and Integrated Math 2.

 • Prerequisite: Integrated Math 2 or Geometry